 - Georgia Secretary of State, 2015 – 6 million records: A massive data breach occurred when Brian Kemp’s office released data, including personally identifiable information, to political parties, the media, and other subscribers who buy voter information (legally) from the state.

-Other large-scale breaches included:
+Other large-scale breaches on cities included:

 - The City of Independence, MO – 2020: 113,579 records were breached after a ransomware attack occurred on city systems.